HarryvL/fcFEM/README.md

 ### TODO
 Optimal use of LAPACK and BLAS libraries to increase speed of the incremental-iterative solver
 Addition of beam and shell elements
-Linear buckling and initial imperfections for non-liner buckling
+Linear buckling and initial imperfections for non-linear buckling
 Loading stages
 Geometric non-linearity
 Advanced material modelling